-When it comes to my kiddies I really hate gendered clothes.
-I’m not saying Hunter never wears dresses or that Jonesie does, just that jeans are jeans and I don’t believe in boy colours and girl colours.
-It drives my mother-in-law CRAZY.
+When it comes to my kiddies I really hate the idea of ‘gendered clothes’.
+Jeans are jeans and colours are for everyone.
+It drives my mother-in-law WILD.
 She would happily doll Hunter up in frilly frothy pink and violet each and every day.
 I think she bought every pink onesie in existence when Hunter was born!

-Other manly knits from Tin Can Knits
+More knits from Tin Can Knits